Rethinking Alignment and Uniformity in Unsupervised Semantic Segmentation: Introduction

 \section{Introduction}

-Semantic segmentation of images is to group pixels into regions with different semantic categories.
-Most deep-learning-based semantic segmentation approaches\cite{chen2018encoder}\cite{zhao2017pyramid}require myriad manual efforts to delineate images, especially for fine-grained segmentation tasks.
-To alleviate the demand for manual annotation, there is increasing attention to developing approaches to segment images in the \textit{absence} of image annotations, i.e., unsupervised image semantic segmentation.
+Semantic segmentation of images\cite{wang2023Dionysus} is to group pixels into regions with different semantic categories.
+Most deep-learning-based semantic segmentation approaches\cite{chen2018encoder}\cite{zhao2017pyramid, wang2023ftso}require myriad manual efforts to delineate images, especially for fine-grained segmentation tasks.
+To alleviate the demand for manual annotation, there is increasing attention to developing approaches\cite{wen2022den} to segment images in the \textit{absence} of image annotations, i.e., unsupervised image semantic segmentation.
 Compared to fully supervised segmentation or image-wise self-supervised learning, UISS is a much more complex problem.
 It aims to make \textit{dense} prediction between images without any annotations or heuristic information.
 Thus, the model can neither build the pixel-wise relations between images and annotations like fully supervised segmentation nor build image-wise relations like image-wise self-supervised learning.
 For UISS, we have to build relations between pixel-wise features and the generated semantic features.

 Besides, as the model has no supervision, we must find specific constraints to enable the model to learn good semantic representations.

 Accordingly, for UISS, The following two requirements should be satisfied: